 ‘You’d have Hugh.’

 ‘An Englishman in Paris – what could he do?
-Where would he live?
-How would we live?’
+Where would we live?’

-‘Anaïs,’ said Francine quietly, ‘he earns enough, the computer business is expanding, he has the flat, it’s a nice flat, he would look after you, we remain your friends, the Lodge will always be open to you both.
-The only question is if you want him – if you don’t, then there’s an end of it and we do something else.’
+‘Anaïs,’ said Francine quietly, ‘he earns enough, the computer business is expanding, he has the flat, it’s a nice flat, he would look after you, we’d remain your friends, the Lodge would always be open to both of you.
+The only question is if you want him – if not, then there’s an end to it and we do something else.’

-‘I do want him, I do, he’s perhaps my best chance at this moment but my English is not good and you all live much … well … much harder than I do.
+‘I do want him, I do, at least I’m interested, he’s perhaps my best chance at this moment but my English is not good and you all live much … well … much harder than I do.
 And I don’t like that you need to arrange for me to get a man.
-What sort of rescue are you thinking of?’
+What sort of rescue were you thinking of?’

-Seen in that light, Anaïs was much happier and now had to take her leave and of course, when one leaves, the others speak of her.
+Seen in that light, Anaïs was happier and now had to take her leave … and of course, when one leaves, the others speak of her.

 ‘Are you thinking what I’m thinking?’ asked Francine.

-Said Emma, ‘That Mademoiselle will not take the threat of Anaïs seriously, just as we don’t, that it will then either blossom or die … and so it should be that way?’
+Said Emma, ‘That Mademoiselle will not take the threat of Anaïs seriously, just as we don’t?’

 Nicolette was strangely silent.
 She was thinking.